 The vast majority of our graduates find employment in the design industries, whether as Service Designers, UX Designers, Design Researchers, or Service Design consultants.
 We continuously engage with our alumni, and many come back and give talks or workshops to the current students, making it a very friendly community.
 We also engage directly with recruiters and service design agencies, and our degree show is often the site of impromptu interviews.

-Q. What is the difference between UX and Service Design?
+- What is the difference between UX, Service Design and Design Management ?

-there isn’t a quick and easy answer, and it’s not an easy question with a straightforward answer.
+there isn’t a quick and easy or straightforward answer, and it’s not an easy question.
 Here is an attempt:

 MA SEDI at LCC – http://www.arts.ac.uk/lcc/courses/postgraduate/ma-service-experience-design-innovation/

 By exploring design at a strategic level, MA Service Experience Design and Innovation offers the opportunity to work collaboratively with experts from different fields.
 You will learn service design research methods and processes, offering opportunities for user-centred and co-designed innovation of services (digital and non-digital).

 MA UXD at LCC – http://www.arts.ac.uk/lcc/courses/postgraduate/ma-user-experience-design/

 MA User Experience Design focuses on the research, design and development of digital systems, and the social, political, personal and spatial contexts that surround them.

 MA DMC at LCC – http://www.arts.ac.uk/lcc/courses/postgraduate/ma-design-management-and-cultures/

 MA Design Management and Cultures examines the design process and its strategic role in business, society and culture, drawing on a range of interdisciplinary perspectives from business and the arts.
 You will develop design research, management, communication and analytical skills enabling innovative and future facing design thinking.